SyedMustafaImam/HPCC-On-VMware-/README.md

 [root@masternode ~]# vi /etc/hosts
 ```

-Now delete IP version 6 naming file
+Now delete IP version 6 naming file.

-Then remove a master node from this localhost line
+Then remove a masternode from this localhost line.

 Add three lines here

-10.0.0.20 master node
+192.168.174.142 masternode

-10.0.0.11 node1
+192.168.174.143 node1

-10.0.0.12 node2
+192.168.174.145 node2

-Then back to the console.
+Then save the these changes and return to the console.

 **Command:**